What to see in Tahiti And French Polynesia

 Other famously attractive French Polynesian islands include Bora Bora, known for its beautiful luxury resorts and a favourite with honeymooners and celebrities; the lovely Moorea, which is conveniently close to Tahiti and celebrated for its sandy beaches and watersports; and Rangiroa, which is widely considered one of the best scuba diving and snorkelling destinations in the world.

-Travellers might also want to investigate the various charms of islands like Huahine, Raiatea, Tahaa, Wallis, Nuka Hiva, Tikehau, Fakarava, and Hiva Oa.
-The options are almost endless and natural beauty is guaranteed whichever island you visit.
+Travellers might also want to investigate the various charms of islands such as Huahine, Raiatea, Taha'a, Wallis, Nuka Hiva, Tikehau, Fakarava, and Hiva Oa.
+The options are almost endless and natural beauty is guaranteed whichever island travellers visit.

 Island hopping can prove expensive as the islands of French Polynesia are widely spread over about 1,600 square miles (4,160 sq km), which is one reason that many first-time travellers are more than content to explore Tahiti and nearby Moorea, which are connected by a regular ferry service.
 Cruises can be booked and cargo ships are often happy to transport travellers for a fee, but flying is still often the only practical option.